- Ages 4+

 Yes, there is an onsite restaurant and snacks are available.

-Go Ape Cannock has not told us if they are fully wheelchair friendly.
+No, Go Ape Cannock is not wheelchair friendly.

-Go Ape Cannock has not told us if they are fully pushchair friendly.
+No, Go Ape Cannock have stated they are not pushchair friendly.

 Dogs are welcome.